firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

 ## Power Limits, Regen & Current Planning
 - **Current Envelope:** Treat 120–130 A phase per motor (≈160 A ABS max) as the practical ceiling for daily dual setups; sensor stutter above ~85 A usually signals failed MOSFETs or loose leads, not tuneable instability.[^21]
+- **Single 100/100 baselines:** Lonnyo 65 H commuters now hover around 130–135 A phase, 85–90 A battery, and 150–180 A absolute on single Ubox 100/100 stacks, trimming duty to 98 % and kicking in FW around 88 % to eliminate stutter before heat creeps past 40 °C.[^u100_daily]
 - **Regen Discipline:** Bench testing shows that even –5 A battery regen can trip controllers on unloaded wheels; cap regen amps to roughly the pack’s amp-hour rating plus a small overhead so the FETs absorb the excess.[^8]
 - **High-Voltage Safeguards:** Dual owners run ~2×135 A phase / 2×71 A battery within 70 °C so long as regen stays off during full-charge launches and higher-voltage packs (17 S+) are bled a few percent before re-enabling braking.[^22]
 - **Know the Ubox 100/100 envelope.** Smart Repair still caps the single at 22 S with regen disabled on the e-brake input; it ships at 135 A phase / 180 A absolute without ST-Link pads or beefy 12 V rails, so budget external regulation for accessories.[^u100-guardrails]